christophebedard/email2pr/README.md

 repo_token:
 ```

-You can also defined `email_host` and `email_port` if you don't want to use the default Gmail values.
+You can also define `email_host` and `email_port` if you don't want to use the default Gmail values.

 ## How to use